axilmar/parserlib/doc/writing_and_using_parsers.md

 In order to support recursion, a variable of type `parser_engine<SourceT, MatchIdT>::rule` shall be declared, either as global/local variable or as a member of a class.

-The rule variable must be constructed/assigned a grammar expression.
+The rule variable must be constructed with/assigned from a grammar expression.

 The `rule` class is also used to support left-recursive grammars.